Anime body diversity is a topic not many touch on, if at all. So I’ll gladly do it.

 In Japan like I said – most people aren’t overweight, thicc or anything of the sort.
 Skinny is the ideal, with slim being close to it.

-From this point of view it only makes sense to portray and design characters who represent Japanese body types, and Japanese society as a whole.
+From this point of view it only makes sense to portray and

 It doesn’t make sense (from their general point of view) to create a range of body types just for the sake of pandering.